 "The academic reputation of the University, successful athletic department and great location makes Rider an attractive choice for many high level student-athletes," said Hounsome.
 "I continue to look forward to leading the Rider women's soccer program towards a MAAC championship."

-The National Soccer Coaches Association of America honored the Rider women's soccer team with the NSCAA Team Academic Award last season.
+The National Soccer Coaches Association of America honored the Rider women's soccer team with the NSCAA Team Academic Award in 2011.
 The NSCAA honored 436 women's soccer teams and among Division I teams Rider's 3.54 team grade point average was the 11th highest in nation and the highest among the 10 Metro Atlantic Athletic Conference teams.

 Hounsome led his 2005 C. W. Post team to it's first-ever NYCAC tournament championship, advancing to the NCAA Division II Women's Soccer Championship tournament for the first time since 1999.
 C.W.
 Post finished the 2005 regular season with a No. 20 national ranking in the NSCAA/adidas Division II poll.